 URBAN ROOTS COMMUNITY GARDEN LEADER TRAINING PROGRAM

-THE FOOD SYSTEM WITH A TOUR OF DETROIT URBAN AGRICULTURE What role do community gardens play in our food system?
+THE FOOD SYSTEM WITH A SHORT HISTORY OF URBAN AGRICULTURE IN DETROIT What role do community gardens play in our food system?
 Why do you want to start a community garden?
-Are you familiar with what’salready happening in the city?
+Are you familiar with what’s already happening in the city?
 Open your eyes to the wide world of community gardens and the roles that they play in our community.
-This class will include a short tour out to visit some Urban Roots graduates.

-GROWING VEGETABLES AND GARDEN INFRASTRUCTURE In this hands-on class, we’ll visit anUrban Roots graduate’s garden to learn the basics of growing and tending vegetables as well as practical tips for successful maintenance.
+GROWING VEGETABLES AND GARDEN INFRASTRUCTURE In this hands-on class, we’ll learn the basics of growing and tending vegetables as well as practical tips for successful maintenance.
 We’ll also explore what elements your garden might contain, such as raised beds, pathways, water catchment systems, signs and benches.

-POST-GRADUATION: TECHNICAL ASSISTANCE AND GARDEN DEVELOPMENT RESOURCES Although class technically ends with graduation, the new fall format of Urban Roots will allow more time for technical assistance and support for students over the winter to ensure you are ready for the upcoming growing season!
+POST-GRADUATION: TECHNICAL ASSISTANCE AND GARDEN DEVELOPMENT RESOURCES Although class technically ends with graduation, KGD’s staff is committed to supporting Urban Roots Students though the winter and following spring to ensure you are ready for the upcoming growing season!
 Over the winter, you can expect support from KGD with your community organizing, garden design and development plans.